-finding someone you're compatible with is key.
+If you're looking for long-term relationship success, finding someone you're compatible with is key.
 Initially, that might mean bonding over a shared love for an obscure band, favorite restaurant, or cheesy 90s sitcom.
 But ultimately, you'll want to take a look at the bigger stuff — like your values, goals for the future, etc. — to

-This is exactly what professional matchmakers do, when pairing people up.
+This is exactly what professional matchmakers do when pairing people up.
 Matchmakers consider what their clients have in common, but also keep an eye out for certain sets of incompatible qualities between partners, that usually mean a relationship won't work out.

 lead to relationship success.
 1 You Have Different Ideas Surrounding Money

 Numerous studies and surveys have found